kristinarusimova/kristinarusimova.github.io/_projects/secret.md

 You will be expected to take part in weekly meetings of both research groups, including giving research and journal club presentations.
 As part of your soft skills training, you will be encouraged to attend summer schools and conferences, and take part in the Department’s outreach portfolio.
 There will also be strong opportunity for external collaboration.

-More details and application process: https://www.findaphd.com/phds/project/controlling-and-measuring-photon-emission-from-single-atoms-and-single-molecules/?p139669
+More details and application process [here](https://www.findaphd.com/phds/project/controlling-and-measuring-photon-emission-from-single-atoms-and-single-molecules/?p139669).

 1. Rusimova, et al. Science, 361, 1012-1016 (2018)
 2. Roslawska, et al. ACS Nano, 14(6), 6366-6375 (2020)